Australian cricket team in India in 1979–80: Australia vs West Zone

-Bitterly disappointed.
-It's a shame for this to happen to Alan.
-He's no sloucher.
-I don't think he's ever come off a cricket ground in his life.
-He will be staying with us throughout the fourth Test.
-With Bruce Yardley also injured, Alan wants to help with other duties in any way he can.
-That's the sort of person he is.
+Bob Merriman said Hurst was "bitterly disappointed" that he could not play.

 Fourth Test

 Australia replaced Bruce Yardley with Peter Sleep.
 Gavaskar (dropped on 13), Viswanath and Sharma all scored centuries as India made 7–510, with Dymock taking 4–135.
-Australia made 298 in response due to fine innings from Whatmore (77) and Wright (55); Kapil Dev took 5-82; Graham Yallop had to bat in a different position due to illness.

 India enforced the follow on.
 Australia managed to bat to safety with a total of 413 with good innings from Hilditch (85), Hughes (40), Border (46), Whatmore (54) and Sleep (64).
 The partnership of Whatmore and Sleep in particular – 76 off 102 minutes – was especially crucial.
-Both Wright and Higgs were severely ill due to stomach upsets.
+Both Wright and Higgs were severely ill due to stomach ailments.

-Hughes called this effort "the best all-round team effort from any side that I've ever played in, especially considering all the circumstances".
+Hughes called this effort "the best all-round team effort" in any team he had played for.

 East Zone vs Australia

-Australia played East Zone in Kolkata with Geoff Lawson joining the team; Kevin Wright was rested for the first time on tour, with Graham Yallop taking the gloves.
+Australia played East Zone in Kolkata with Geoff Lawson joining the team.

-Australia scored 5-160 (Yallop 81 not out) when Hughes declared; East Zone were dismissed for 126 in return; Australia were 8-119 when Hughes declared again, 50 minutes before tea.
+Australia scored 5-160 (Yallop 81 not out) when Hughes, unhappy with the pitch (which he thought was the "worst he had ever played on"), declared; East Zone were dismissed for 126 in return; Australia were 8-119 when Hughes declared again.
+They had tea fifty minutes later.
 This gave East Zone a day and a half to score 153 runs.
-Hughes explained the generosity of this declaration by stating he was unhappy with the quality of the Cuttack pitch, saying it was one of the worst he had ever played on, and thus of limited use to his team; the idea was to win in two days to give the side more time to prepare for the test match in Calcutta.
-It did not work out that way; East Zone were 4–111 by the end of that day and ended up winning the game by four wickets (two catches were dropped).
+East Zone were 4–111 by the end of that day and ended up winning the game by four wickets (two catches were dropped).